formkit/docs-content/inputs/autocomplete.md

 - An array of objects with `value` and `label` keys (see example above)
 - An array of strings <code>['A', 'B', 'C']</code>
 - An object literal with key-value pairs <code>{ a: 'A', b: 'B', c: 'C' }</code>
+- A function that returns any of the above

 ## Filtering